HOW WE PLACE OUR PUPPIES

 3. A New Puppy Pack full of information and goodies regarding basic care and training of your new family member.
 I provide information on the latest health concerns for Goldens.
 “Goodies” includes: toys, blanket, collar/leash, engraved name tags, and more!

-4. The pup will have had a complete vet exam, worming (a minimum of three times), and first shots and health records. ***UPDATE, we embrace Dr. Jean Dodds’ puppy protocol regarding vaccinations and use titer nomographs on the mother to determine what shots to give the puppies and when.
+4. The pup will have had a complete vet exam, worming (a minimum of three times), and first shots and health records.
+We embrace the use of titer nomographs on the mother to determine what shots to give the puppies and when.
 We do not recommend routine vaccinations.
-Learn more about the protocol here.

 5. A copy of your puppy’s pedigree and photos of the parents, as well as copies of the parent’s OFA/Cerf health clearances.